 - Technical Fundamentals.
 Satellite orbit alternatives and their characteristics: geostationary and non-geostationary.
 Basic definitions: channels, circuits, transponders, decibels.
 Satellite frequency bands – L, S, C, X, Ku, Ka, etc.: properties of waves, free space loss, polarization, bandwidth.
-Propagation through the atmosphere: air and clouds, rain, the ionosphere.
-Carrying information on radio waves: coding, modulation, multiplexing, DVB-S2 standard and extensions.
+Propagation through the atmosphere: air and clouds, rain, and the ionosphere.
+Carrying information on radio waves: coding, modulation, multiplexing, DVB-S2 standard, and extensions.
 Digital communications demands: bit error rate and availability.
+Satellite Communication Training Fundamentals

 - The Space Segment.
-The space environment: gravity, radiation and space debris.
+The space environment: gravity, radiation, and space debris.
 Orbits: geostationary orbits; non-geostationary orbits.
 Orbital slots, footprints, and coverage; satellite spacing; eclipses and sun interference.
-Basic design of a satellite: structure and spacecraft subsystems (bus), antennas and repeaters (payload).
+The basic design of a satellite: structure and spacecraft subsystems (bus), antennas, and repeaters (payload).

 - The Ground Segment.
 Earth stations: types – VSATs and hubs, RF equipment (amplifiers and frequency converters), antenna configurations (reflector designs, phased arrays), mounting and pointing (fixed and mobile installations).
 Antenna properties: gain; directionality; sidelobes and legal limits on sidelobe gain.
 Electronics, EIRP, and G/T: LNA and LNB, SSPA; signal flow through an earth station.

 - The Satellite Earth Link.
 Atmospheric effects on signals: rain effects and rain climate models; rain fade margins.
-Link budgets, C/N and Eb/No. Multiple access techniques: FDMA, TDMA and ALOHA, CDMA; Paired Carrier Multiple Access, demand assignment; on-board processing.
+Link budgets, C/N, and Eb/No. Multiple access techniques: FDMA, TDMA, ALOHA, CDMA; Paired Carrier Multiple Access, demand assignment; on-board processing.
 Signal security issues.
 Internet Protocol networks and adaptation to the satellite link.

-- Conclusion.
+- Satellite Communications Training Fundamentals Conclusion.
 Industry issues and trends: non-geostationary constellations for broadband, small sats, high altitude platforms, and challenges in the future.